SDGforskning/sdg-strings/SDG13_query_action_WoS.md

           (
-            ("reduc*" OR "minimi*" OR "limit" OR "limiting" OR "decreas*" OR "lower" OR "mitigat*" OR "alleviat*" OR "tackl*" OR "combat*" OR "prevent*" OR "stop*" OR "avoid*" OR "capture" OR "storage" OR "sequestration"
+            ("reduc*" OR "minimi*" OR "limit" OR "limiting" OR "decreas*" OR "lower" OR "mitigat*" OR "alleviat*" OR "tackl*" OR "combat*" OR "prevent*" OR "stop*" OR "avoid*" OR "captur*" OR "storage$" OR "store$" OR "storing" OR "sequestrat*" )
-            )
             NEAR/5 ("GHG" OR "greenhouse gas" OR "greenhouse gases" OR "carbon footprint" OR "CO2 footprint" OR "carbon emission$" OR "CO2 emission$")
           )